Commonwealth Consolidated Acts(1) If a party to a civil proceeding knows or believes that:

 (a) the court; and

-(b) the other parties to the proceeding; and
+(b) the other parties; and

-that notice has been given to the Attorney‑General.
+that notice has been given to the Attorney - General.
 The advice must include a description of the information.

-Adjournment to allow sufficient time for Attorney‑General to act on the notice
+Adjournment to allow sufficient time for Attorney - General to act on the notice

-(5) On receiving the advice, the court must order that the proceeding be adjourned until the Attorney‑General gives a copy of a certificate to the court under subsection 38F(5) or gives advice to the court under subsection 38F(7) (which applies if a decision is made not to give a certificate).
+(b) gives advice to the court under subsection 38F(7) or 38H(9) (which applies if a decision is made not to give a certificate).